sditwyx/SgrE.github.io/_pages/about.md

 The homepage is under construction and more information will be presented.

-此外，博士期间承担若干总装备部、航天2院、8院等项目，涉及红外弱小目标检测、跟踪、识别、抗干扰等，作为主要完成人，已申报国防专利三项。
+此外，博士期间承担若干项目，作为主要完成人，已申报国防专利三项。

 News
 ----
 It will be regularly updated.

+2018-09 I was honored the National Scholarship awarded by Ministry of Education of China.

+2018-09 One paper was accepted by IEEE Signal Processing Letters.

 2018-06 One paper was accepted by IEEE Transactions on Neural Networks and Learning Systems.

 2018-05 One paper was accepted by IEEE Signal Processing Letters.

+2018-05 I recieved "Oustanding Reivewer" awarded by Pattern Recognition Letters.

-2018-04 I recieved "Oustanding Reivewer" Award by Pattern Recognition Journal.
+2018-04 I recieved "Oustanding Reivewer" awarded by Pattern Recognition.

 2018-03 I recieved the Nurturing Foundation of "Excellent Doctorial Dissertation" awarded by Shanghai Jiao Tong University.